Skip to content

 Property Description

-Ground Floor: Upon entering, a charming vestibule welcomes you with its oak flooring, exposed beams, and ample storage space, along with access to a large cellar that serves as a functional workshop.
-The main hall, adorned with more oak flooring and historic beams, leads to two elegant reception rooms: the drawing room, with timbered walls and a grand open fireplace, and a sizable sitting room featuring a Victorian fireplace, oak flooring, built-in shelving and a large walk-in storage cupboard.
+Ground Floor: The 16th century entrance hall welcomes you with its oak flooring, exposed beams, and ample storage space, along with access to a large cellar.
+Walking through, it leads to two elegant reception rooms: the drawing room at the front, with timbered walls and a brick open fireplace, and a sizable sitting/dining room featuring a Victorian fireplace, oak flooring, built-in shelving and a large walk-in storage cupboard.
 These reception areas provide an inviting, sociable atmosphere for gatherings.
-The heart of the home is the beautifully fitted kitchen and breakfast room, with an extensive range of solid oak light grey cabinetry with stunning white stone worktops.
-This kitchen offers ample storage, space for modern appliances, and striking features, including a modern island sink, a wood burner, oak flooring and French doors leading out to the sun terrace.
-Adjoining the kitchen is a practical inner hall, leading to a utility room with convenient cloakroom facilities.
-The ground floor is completed by a charming brick and oak-framed office/garden room with delightful views of the garden, perfect for relaxing moments.
+The heart of the home is the beautifully fitted kitchen and breakfast room with a wood burner.
+Solid oak light grey cabinetry with white stone worktops sit on oak flooring with French doors leading out to the garden.
+Adjoining the kitchen is a practical inner hall, leading to a utility room and cloakroom facilities.
+The ground floor is completed by a charming brick and oak-framed office/garden room with delightful views of the garden.

 First and Second Floor: A staircase from the main hall ascends to the first floor, dividing into left and right landings.
-To the right, the landing provides access to a double bedroom with built-in wardrobes, a tastefully tiled shower room and a second staircase leading to a further double bedroom on the second floor with a built in cupboard and offering far reaching views over Hadleigh high street.
-On the left side of the landing, you’ll find an open landing space, perfect for a study area, office or snug.
-A long and bright corridor passes a double bedroom, a modern family bathroom with oak flooring, and an impressive master bedroom with built-in wardrobes.
+To the right, the landing provides access to a double bedroom with built-in wardrobe, a tastefully tiled walk in shower room and a second staircase leading to a charming double bedroom on the second floor with a built in cupboard and offering far reaching views over Hadleigh High Street.
+On the left side of the landing, is an open landing space, perfect for a study area, office or snug.
+A long and bright corridor passes a double bedroom, a modern family bathroom with oak flooring, and an impressive dual aspect master bedroom with built-in wardrobes.

 Outside Space

-Gardens: The outdoor areas of 102 High Street are as captivating as the interiors, seamlessly extending the living space with private, landscaped gardens.
-French doors from the kitchen lead to a sheltered pergola and an expansive paved sun terrace, a large decking area enhanced by a variety of plantings and shrubbery.
+Gardens: The outdoor areas of 102 High Street seamlessly extend the living space with private, landscaped gardens.
+French doors from the kitchen lead to the paved sun terrace, with timber pergola and a large decking area enhanced by a variety of plantings and shrubbery.
 The garden wraps around the property, with further access from the garden room and additional paved areas and timber decking on the opposite side, perfect for al fresco dining.
 A pergola provides shade for warm summer days, while two garden sheds offer practical storage solutions.

 Additional Information: